Rokutann/gpc.el/README.md

 ### gpc-fetch `(key cache)`

-Fetch the value of KEY in CACHE with its fetch function.
+Fetch the value of KEY in CACHE by calling its fetch function.

-It returns the value associated with KEY.
+It returns the fetched value.

 ```lisp
 ```

 ### gpc-fetch-all `(cache)`

-Fetch values of all keys in the CACHE’s spec.
+Fetch values for all keys in the CACHE spec.

 ```lisp
 ```